 Not with AutoMoney Trust.
 Hire purchase is secured against the vehicle itself, which means there is no need for a second person to underwrite your application.
 You apply on your own circumstances, and the car provides the security for the lender throughout the agreement.

-Some lenders do offer guarantor products, but this is not something AMT requires or uses.
+Some lenders do offer guarantor products, but this is not something AutoMoney Trust requires or uses.
 If you have seen "ccj car finance no guarantor" searches and wondered whether a guarantor is the only route available to you, the answer with hire purchase is no. For more on this, see our guide on car finance for new drivers, which also covers the guarantor question in detail.

 Being refused by one lender does not mean every lender will say no. Different lenders use different criteria, and some are set up specifically to consider applicants that high street banks would decline.
 Common reasons a mainstream lender might refuse include: